dark-devil9/DiscordRaidSpamFloodBots/README-EN.md

 In parameter "text" set messages text.
 In parameter "tts" set should to use tts or not (true / false).
 In parameter "count" set the maximum number of bots to attack (0 - no limit)
-In parameter "log" set should bot to log the number of messages sent by bots (true / false)
+In parameter "log" set should bot to log the number of errors in messages sent process. (true / false) (IN DEVELOP)

 Start it.
 ```node